October 2024

 I have been blessed to have a number of extraordinary mentors.

 I carry many things with me that I learned from my first chief of neurosurgery, Allan Friedman.
 He probably doesn’t think so, but he has an amazing sense of humor.
 From him, I took away a number of sayings that I reflect on almost daily.
 The most relevant one to me right now is: “Don’t eat the whole moose.”
 I think Allan chose this large mammal as a reference because he knew I was Canadian, but the lesson is not to take on everything at once.
-Unfortunately, I remain poor at this skill.
+This is a skill I am working on daily, especially being new to CU.

 Another one of his sayings was: “It’s better to take a dive in the first round than to go 12 and lose the decision.”
 I certainly don’t give in easy, and pride myself for tenacity, but sometimes there are battles that you’re not going to win, and you need to recognize those situations early.